 Settled by Eastern European Catholics, Sacred Heart continued many of their strong traditions & devotions.
-Even now, 127 years later, one old world tradition still survives: every year on Nov.
-1, the Feast of All Saints, candles are lit on all the graves in the old Holy Family Cemetery at Krain and the rosary is said as darkness falls.
+Even now, more than a hundred years later, one old world tradition still survives: every year on November 1st, the Feast of All Saints, candles are lit on all the graves in the old Holy Family Cemetery at Krain and the rosary is said as darkness falls.

 Life is eternal & the candles point the way.